c-w/gutenberg-http/README.rst

 This project is a HTTP wrapper for the `Python Gutenberg API <https://github.com/c-w/gutenberg/>`_.
-As such, it lets you search for books, retrieve information about books and get the text of books via a set of easy-to-use HTTP endpoints.
+As such, it lets you search for books, retrieve information about books and get the text of books via a set of easy-to-use HTTP endpoints. `Demo <https://c-w.github.io/gutenberg-http/>`_.

+The API is implemented using the `Sanic <https://github.com/channelcat/sanic>`_ web-framework and deployed to an Azure VM behind a nginx reverse proxy.

 Endpoints
 =========